What to do if a new hire isn't working out

 Poor performance: This is where they don’t meet the expectations of the role, such as missing KPIs or submitting work that’s not up to standard.

 There might also be issues in the onboarding or training process.
-Sometimes, people might just take a little longer to adjust to a change – in these cases, it may help to offer additional support or extend their probationary period, if you can.
+Sometimes, people might just take a little longer to adjust to a change – in these cases, it may help to offer additional support or extend their probationary period, by agreement, if you can.

 What are the legal requirements and ethical considerations?

-In New Zealand, all employers now have access to 90-day trial periods.
+In New Zealand, all employers have access to 90-day trial periods.
 Trial periods have strict requirements under New Zealand law, both for their use in the initial stages and when it comes to termination of employment.
-For example, a 90-day trial period is only available for use with new employees who have never worked for the employer before, and they will only have effect where the employee has agreed to it in their employment agreement before starting work.
+For example, a 90-day trial period is only available for use with new employees who have never worked for the employer before, and they will only have an effect where the employee has agreed to it in their employment agreement before starting work.

 “Basically, this means considering what a fair and reasonable employer could have done in all the circumstances, and ensuring you’ve acted in good faith throughout any dealings with employees,” he advises.